 (b) own, lease, rent or otherwise acquire suitable premises or accommodation for its staff, records and facilities.

-[(c) deleted]

 (4) The Corporation must develop guidelines with respect to the provision of operational funding, grants and financial assistance to non-government organisations.

-[Section 11 amended by No. 20 of 2011 s.
+[Section 11 amended: No. 20 of 2011 s.
 14.]

 11A.
-Delegation
+Delegation by Corporation

 (1) The Corporation may, by instrument in writing, delegate the performance of any of its functions, except this power of delegation.